gaphor/gaphor/docs/macos.md

 ### Debugging using Visual Studio Code

-Before you start debugging you'll need to open Gaphor is VSCode (the folder containing `pyproject.toml`).
+Before you start debugging you'll need to open Gaphor in VSCode (the folder containing `pyproject.toml`).
 You'll need to have the Python extension installed.

 Create a file `.vscode/launch.json` with the following content: